MarkIlV/All-Gray/README.md

 ## Issue

-Note that this theme is just designed for fun right now
+Note that this theme is just designed for fun right now,**but I would appreciate it if you could find any problems and communicate with me.**